quicwg/base-drafts/draft-ietf-quic-qpack.md

 Encoder:

-: An implementation which transforms a field section into a series of representations.
+: An implementation which encodes field sections.

 Decoder:

-: An implementation which transforms a series of representations into a field section.
+: An implementation which decodes encoded field sections.

 Absolute Index: